 The location of the registration marks is critical to achieve accurate cutting performance.
 Registration marks should be located on the outside corner extents of each individually cut part.

-For more information on Kern’s K-Vision Software, feel free to contact our sales team.
+For more information on Kern’s K-Vision Camera System, please contact our friendly sales team.